Your guide to successfully navigating GPTC’s daily operations impacted by COVID-19

 Work Study Program

-2019-2020 Federal Work Study funds have been exhausted and funding will not be available for the Summer 2020 term.
+We are accepting applications for Federal Work Study for Spring 2021.
 If you are interested in participating in the Federal Work Student program for the 2020-2021 academic year, please be sure to complete a 2020-2021 FAFSA at www.fafsa.gov.
 For more information about the Work Study program, please contact Candice Buckley at email@example.com.